dduriba/dduriba.github.io/_posts/English/2025-01-12-cyberpunk-2077-shards.md

 In this report, I address the question of how to better protect Zetatech clients from avoidable death while using our pain editors[...]
 </div>

-## RELIVE.IT - BRAINDANCE QUARTERLY
+## Relive.it - Braindance Quarterly
 {: .notice--cyberpunk-red}

 <div class="cyberpunk-bg cyberpunk-cyan">